 The new OMP Regulation should build on the success of the current system and recognise that unmet needs in rare diseases cannot be addressed by means of this revision alone.
 Thus, EUCOPE looks at solutions along the whole lifecycle of rare disease therapies through multi-stakeholder collaboration, involving payers, medical and research community, biopharmaceutical industry and patients among others.
 Examples of this approach are the European Expert Group on Orphan Drugs Incentives and RWE4Decisions.
-EUCOPE's membership consists of European and global companies committed to Europe and to ensure that Europe remains an attractive location to undertake research and launch products for rare disease patients.
+EUCOPE's membership consists of European and global companies committed to ensuring that Europe remains an attractive location to undertake research and launch products for people living with rare diseases.